eisgroup/kraken-rules/tests/kraken-itests/src/test/resources/kraken-function-docs/Policy.md

 ```

 Create a datetime from ISO String.

+> Note, that if the time is specified without the time zone (for example `DateTime("2021-01-01T02:00:00")`), then the time will be created in the time zone of the local machine.
+> It is not recommended to specify time this way, because then the actual time value depends on the time zone of the local machine on where this expression is evaluated.
+> In case of the Kraken Rule Engine, the same expression is evaluated in UI (in browser time zone) and backend (in server time zone) and therefore may result in a different rule evaluation result if time is specified without the time zone.
+> Therefore, it is recommended to specify time with explicit time zone (for example `DateTime("2021-01-01T02:00:00Z")`)

 **parameter** dateTimeString - ISO string
 **throws error** if string does not match datetime pattern 'YYYY-MM-DDThh:mm:ssZ'